HMS Lancaster (F229)

-HMS Lancaster is a Duke-class Type 23 frigate of the Royal Navy, launched by Queen Elizabeth II on 24 May 1990.
-The ship is known as "The Queen's Frigate", the Duke of Lancaster being a subsidiary title of the Sovereign.
+HMS Lancaster was a Duke-class Type 23 frigate of the Royal Navy, launched by Queen Elizabeth II on 24 May 1990.
+The ship was known as "The Queen's Frigate", the Duke of Lancaster being a subsidiary title of the Sovereign.
 Being the third ship in the Type 23 class, Lancaster was originally allocated the pennant number F232 until it was noted that the 232 is the Royal Navy report form for groundings and collisions and therefore considered unlucky.